Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Section 17 of the UFFRPBA provides that Part X of the OLA applies to complaints made in respect of a right or duty under section 7 of the UFFRPBA.
 Furthermore, in applying Part X of the OLA:

-Section 21 of the UFFRPBA specifies that, except where a compliance agreement has been entered into, the Commissioner may, with the consent of the complainant and after giving notice, refer a complaint to the Board if the Commissioner is of the opinion that the Board is better placed to deal with the complaint either because of its nature or complexity, or the seriousness of the failure to comply, along with the relevant evidence.
+Section 21 of the UFFRPBA specifies that, except where a compliance agreement has been entered into or an order respecting the business has been made, the Commissioner may, with the consent of the complainant, after attempting to resolve the complaint and after giving notice, refer a complaint to the Board if the Commissioner is of the opinion that the Board is better placed to deal with the complaint either because of its nature or complexity, or the seriousness of the failure to comply, along with the relevant evidence.
 Part X of the OLA no longer applies with respect to the complaint after it has been referred to the Board.

 Section 22 of the UFFRPBA stipulates that the Board is responsible for deciding whether a complaint that the Commissioner has referred to it is well‑founded.
 The complaint is subsequently dealt with by one or more members of the Board or an adjudicator.